deNBI/unix-course/README.md

 #### 03 - Creating a directory to work in

-Before we actually start we will clode this github repository so we have all files in place we need for this small axercise:
+Before we actually start we will clode this github repository so we have all files in place we need for this small exercise:

 ```
 cd